 Harimoto, as we all know gone from strength to Strength and is still in his early teens.
-He has beaten the best players in the world including Zhang Jike, Fan Zhendong and the dragon Ma Long.
+He has beaten the best players in the world including Zhang Jike, Fan Zhendong and the Dragon Ma Long.
 All three, Zhang , Fan and Ma are renowned for their awesome power and they have dominated table tennis over the past 5-10 years.

 Harimoto seems to have found a chink in their armour, SPEED!

 He played Ma Long two weeks ago and with all of Ma’s awesome power, it seemed nullified.
 Harimoto, did not give ML time to wind his big shots and even if he did Harimoto used it against ML.
-Ma Long, would rocket a ball and Harimoto would counter, firing ML's power straight back at him.
-Furthermore Harimoto used speed alongside good placement which saw him win many points by either wrong footing or disabling Ma Long.
+Ma Long, would rocket a ball and Harimoto would counter, firing ML’s power straight back at him.
+Furthermore, Harimoto used speed alongside good placement which saw him win many points by either wrong footing or disabling Ma Long.

 Are we seeing a new powerhouse trend emerging?

-At no.2: Speed, today I believe power is still the dominant force but very soon I can see it changing and speed will be the new king
+At no.2 Speed, today I believe power is still the dominant force but very soon I can see it changing and speed will be the new king

-No.1: Power, is a force not many can deny but speed likes to kill, so let’s see what will happen in the very near future!
+No.1 Power is a force not many can deny but speed likes to kill, so let’s see what will happen in the very near future!

-My current coaching theory and methods using all three elements:
+My coaching theory and coaching methods:

-First ball: Serve or Return the focus should be on high quality spin and placement.
+First ball: Serve or return, the focus should be on high-quality spin and placement.